rocamocha/defold-annie/readme.md

 - `cursor` - (number) cursor position to set (must be =0 & <=1)
 ***
 ## `annie.flip_offset(flip_x, flip_y)`
-Multiples the affected value in the position vector3 of linked gameobjects by -1 and sets their positions.
+Multiplies the affected value in the position vector3 of linked gameobjects by -1 and sets their positions.
+This is done *after* the initial auto-alignment from `annie.play_anim()`, so unless your animation data changes the output will always be the same!
+In other words, you should be tracking the flip state in your game logic, NOT with Annie!
 Disabled when the instance is locked.
 ### PARAMETERS
 - `flip_x` - (boolean) true to flip the X offset